 Table of Contents

-American Express Business Gold Rewards Card
+American Express® Business Gold Card

 As is standard with American Express cards, you’ll want to aim for your credit score to be good or excellent when applying.
-This means you’ll likely need a score of 640 or higher before you apply.
+That means you’ll likely need a score of 640 or higher before you apply.